 For all other candidates the application process is conducted on a rolling basis.
 All decisions regarding the selection process are made by a committee of current faculty and students.
 Each applicant’s credentials are evaluated by the Committee on Admissions to determine if an interview is to be granted.
 All interviews are conducted at the School of Medicine and are scheduled in advance by invitation only.
 Interviews are conducted each week, on Mondays and Wednesdays, from October 1st through March 31st.
 Applications may be rejected from both residents and nonresidents without an interview.

 Those applicants invited to interview will receive, in writing, one of three decisions from the Committee on Admissions: Accept, Reject or Wait List.
 Applicants who are offered an acceptance will have three weeks to respond to that offer.
 An individual wishing to hold a seat in the next incoming freshman class must return a non-binding contract to the Office of Admissions.
 A deposit to hold a seat in the class is not required.
 Individuals who have been placed on the Wait List will be reviewed again after the completion of all interviews and will be notified of their ranking on that list.
 This usually occurs in late April.
 Applicants on the Wait List are invited to send updates to the Office of Admissions, at any time during this process, regarding additional activities or accomplishments.
-Students may write to the Associate Dean of Admissions at any time during the application process if there are significant concerns or questions regarding the status of their application.
+Students may write to the Office of Admissions at any time during the application process if there are significant concerns or questions regarding the status of their application.
 Those students who have been rejected will be urged to consult with their pre-medical advisor.

 A deferment of matriculation for one year may be granted to accepted applicants who present such a request in writing to the Committee on Admissions by June 15th.
 An individual making such a request must present to the Committee on Admissions a plan of activity for the coming year that is both focused and productive in nature.
 An individual who is granted a deferment, must re-apply through the Delayed/Deferred Program at AMCAS, and can apply only to the University of Maryland, to secure their seat for the following year.
 All policies and procedures for Early Decision will apply.
 Applicants who are accepted from the Wait List are not eligible for deferment.